pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 of the bytecode-compiled rewritten ASTs exist, I made sure to delete them before every test run.
 To repeat the test runs I used [multitime](https://tratt.net/laurie/src/multitime/), which is a simple program that runs a command repeatedly.
-It's meant for leightweight benchmarking purposes, but it also halts the execution of the command if that command exits with an error (and it sleeps a small random time between runs, which might help with randomizing the situation, maybe).
+It's meant for lightweight benchmarking purposes, but it also halts the execution of the command if that command exits with an error (and it sleeps a small random time between runs, which might help with randomizing the situation, maybe).
+Here's a demo:

+<script src="https://asciinema.org/a/Zyofd1nLFqZXLNs45UCxXZpcT.js" id="asciicast-648877" async="true"></script>

 Thankfully, running the tests repeatedly eventually lead to a crash, solving my "only happens on CI" problem.
 I then tried various variants to exclude possible